banillie/analysis_engine/README.md

 steps are set out in a particular way to help a user who is unfamiliar/new to working with Python, PyCharm, Github and virtual environments.

-Firstly you need to make sure Python is installed.
-The most straight forward way to ensure that Python is installed is to simply install the latest version of Python from its website.
-Go to the Python website and download the option provided on the website.
-Accept all default download options.
+Firstly you need to install Python.
+Go to the Python website and download the latest Python 3.7 e.g. 3.7.7.
+Note do not download 3.8 as that is not currently compatible with all the programmes in `analysis_engine`.
+When installing Python accept all default download options.

 Secondly install the community edition of PyCharm from the PyCharm website.
 Make sure you download the community edition.
 Accept all default options, but check the create 64 bit desktop app if you can.